oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 All properties of `ApplySupported` are optional, so it can be used as a tagging annotation to signal unlimited support of aggregation.

 The term `ApplySupportedDefaults` can be applied to an entity container.
 It allows to specify default support for aggregation capabilities `Transformations`, `CustomAggregationMethods` and `Rollup` that propagate to all collection-valued resources in the container.
-Annotating term `ApplySupported` for a specific collection-valued resource overrides the default support with the specified properties using PATCH semantics:
+Annotating a specific collection-valued resource with the term `ApplySupported` overrides the default support with the specified properties using `PATCH` semantics:
 - Primitive or collection-valued properties specified in `ApplySupported` replace the corresponding properties specified in `ApplySupportedDefaults`.
-- Complex-valued properties specified in `ApplySupported` override the corresponding properties specified in ApplySupportedDefaults using PATCH semantics recursively.
+- Complex-valued properties specified in `ApplySupported` override the corresponding properties specified in ApplySupportedDefaults using `PATCH` semantics recursively.
 - Properties specified neither in `ApplySupported` nor in `ApplySupportedDefault` have their default value.

 ::: example
-Example 48: an entity container with default support for everything defined in this specification
+Example 49: an entity container with default support for everything defined in this specification
 ```xml
 <EntityContainer Name="SalesData">
   <Annotation Term="Aggregation.ApplySupportedDefaults" />